FRCA Notes

 Neurological

-• Learning difficulties may lead to a nervous and/or uncooperative patient although, in general, patients with Down's syndrome are 'happy' and compliant
+• Mild-moderate learning difficulties may lead to a nervous and/or uncooperative patient although, in general, patients with Down's syndrome are 'happy' and compliant

 • Spend time establishing rapport, modifying explanation of anaesthesia due their level of understanding